amkashyap1220/CSCI-240-Computer-Programming-in-Cpp/README.md

 # CSCI 240 Kashyap
 A repository of all CSCI 240 projects at NIU fall 2020.
 These projects were only checked again output examples and testing given by the [course site](http://faculty.cs.niu.edu/~byrnes/csci240/), and were never officially graded.
 # About
 Hi I am a transfer student coming into NIU for spring 2021.
-I never took CSCI 240 (my advisor recommened I skip it), so by nature, I completed all of these projects on my own time and they were never graded.
+I never took offically took CSCI 240, so by nature, I completed all of these projects on my own time and they were never graded.
 I wanted to go into the next class, CSCI 241, with as much practice in c++ as I could so I figured what better way than to attempt to do all of the projects for the pre-req class CSCI 240.
 This is my first time getting familar with C++.
 Previously I mosted focused on java, python, and some C#.
 # What I learned
-* Project 0
+* Program 0
-  * How to create a C++ comand line tool project in Xcode.
-  * printing hello world :)
+  * Hello World :)
-* Project 1
+* Program 1
+  * Arithmetic
+* Program 2
+  * Formatted Output
+  * Decisions
+* Program 3
-  * cout and cin
+  * Loops
+* Program 4
+  * Loops (for, while, do-while)
+  * Decision Statements
+  * Symbolic Constants
+  * Random Number Generation
+* Program 5
-  * varible types (double)
+  * Loops
-  * Simple arithmetic to calculate scoring percentage.
+  * Symbolic Constants
+  * Random Numbers